Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/set_alpha.rst

 In the above example, a Time curve provides the Alpha value to the input socket.
 The current RenderLayer, which has the title in view, provides the image.
-As before, the trusty AlphaOver node mixes (using the alpha values) the background swirl and the alphaed title to produce the composite image.
+As before, the trusty AlphaOver node mixes (using the alpha values) the background swirl and the alpha title to produce the composite image.
 Notice the *ConvertPre* -Multiply button is NOT enabled; this produces a composite where the title lets the background image show through where even the background image is transparent, allowing you to layer images on top of one another.